CrazyRedMachine/TheatrhythmIO/README.md

 or `#define REACTIVE_TERNARY YELLOW` would work too here since some colors are defined in `RGB.h`

 #### Idle animation

+A rainbow wave idle animation (also used as startup animation) will be displayed before touching a button on the controller, or after not touching anything for a while (10 seconds by default).

+The delay can be configured in `config.h` :

+`#define IDLE_ANIMATION_DELAY 10`

+Setting this value to 0 will disable the idle animation

 ## Pinout